ognus/tomekkolasa.com/content/blog/javascript/how-to-check-if-object-is-empty-in-javascript.md

 ---
-title: How to check if the object is empty in JavaScript
+title: How to check if an object is empty in JavaScript
-toc: true
+description: Detailed explanation and comparison of different ways to check if an object is empty in JavaScript.
-toc_label: "Table of Contents"
+date: 2020-07-10 11:00
 ---

-In programming there are many ways to solve a problem.
+In programming, there are many ways to solve a problem.
 Even something basic like checking if an array or object is empty.
 JavaScript is not an exception.

 Let’s have a look at some of the popular ways to check if the object is empty in JavaScript.